How to Make Goat or Cow’s Milk Yogurt

 - Pour into sanitized containers

 - Place in a yogurt maker (or keep at 110 F), do not disturb

-- After 8 hours, tip the container slightly to see if yogurt is ‘set’
+- After 8 hours, tip the container slightly to see if the yogurt is ‘set’

-- Remove from yogurt maker when it reaches the desired consistency
+- Remove from the yogurt maker when it reaches the desired consistency

 When Something Goes Wrong:

 Sometimes yogurt doesn’t come out perfectly.
 There are a number of reasons that a batch might not turn out.
 Here are some of the more common problems that can occur:

-- Yogurt smells bad, tastes off, or is slimy – milk had bad bacteria in it, the starter culture was old, or equipment was not clean – pasteurize milk, use a new starter, and sterilize equipment.
+- Yogurt smells bad, tastes off, or is slimy – milk had bad bacteria in it, the starter culture was old, or the equipment was not clean – pasteurize milk, use a new starter, and sterilize equipment.

-- Milk didn’t turn into yogurt – culture was too old or milk was too hot when culture was added – this will kill the good bacteria.
+- Milk didn’t turn into yogurt – culture was too old or milk was too hot when the culture was added – this will kill the good bacteria.

-- Yogurt is runny – temperature was not kept stable at 110 F or low-fat milk was used (add powdered milk to low fat milk before making yogurt to thicken it).
+- Yogurt is runny – the temperature was not kept stable at 110 F or low-fat milk was used (add powdered milk to low-fat milk before making yogurt to thicken it).

 Do you make your own yogurt?
 Have you ever made goat milk yogurt?
 Did it taste ‘goaty?’